/usr/bin/ulimit [-f] [blocks]

 The Bourne shell built-in function, ulimit, prints or sets hard or soft resource limits.
 These limits are described in getrlimit(2).

 If limit is not present, ulimit prints the specified limits.
-Any number of limits may be printed at one time.
-The -a option prints all limits.
+Any number of limits can be printed at one time.
+The –a option prints all limits.

-If limit is present, ulimit sets the specified limit to limit.
-The string unlimited requests the largest valid limit.
-Limits may be set for only one resource at a time.
-Any user may set a soft limit to any value below the hard limit.
-Any user may lower a hard limit.
-Only a super-user may raise a hard limit.
-See su(1M).
+If limit is present, ulimit sets the specified limit tolimit.
+The string unlimited requests that the current limit, if any, be removed.
+Any user can set a soft limit to any value less than or equal to the hard limit.
+Any user can lower a hard limit.
+Only a user with appropriate privileges can raise or remove a hard limit.
+See getrlimit(2).

-The -H option specifies a hard limit.
-The -S option specifies a soft limit.
-If neither option is specified, ulimit will set both limits and print the soft limit.
+The –H option specifies a hard limit.
+The –S option specifies a soft limit.
+If neither option is specified, ulimit sets both limits and prints the soft limit.

 The following options specify the resource whose limits are to be printed or set.
 If no option is specified, the file size limit is printed or set.

 The C-shell built-in function, limit, limits the consumption by the current process or any process it spawns, each not to exceed limit on the specified resource.
-If limit is omitted, print the current limit; if resource is omitted, display all limits.
+The string unlimited requests that the current limit, if any, be removed.
+If limit is omitted, prints the current limit.
+If resource is omitted, displays all limits.

 Use hard limits instead of the current limits.
 Hard limits impose a ceiling on the values of the current limits.
-Only the privileged user may raise the hard limits.
+Only the privileged user can raise the hard limits.

 resource is one of: